 |Remuneration upon merger||Appraisal value of assets to succeed × 0.5％ (maximum)|

-- The above asset management remuneration system was approved at the 11th General Unitholders' Meeting of HHR held on August 25, 2020.
+- The above management remuneration system was approved at the 11th General Unitholders' Meeting of HHR held on August 25, 2020.
 Furthermore, the effective date for remuneration upon acquisition, remuneration upon transfer, and remuneration upon merger is September 1, 2020, and that for management remuneration 1 and 2 is December 1, 2020.

 HHR and HHRAM build robust compliance and internal audit systems by systematically ensuring multiple check functions based on Basic Policies Concerning Compliance.